mhagstrand/slate/source/includes/_api_CRUD_products_rules.md

 ## Update a Product Rule

 Updates an existing product rule.

+### Notes

-NOTE: if you include a conditions object array, its contents will be appended to any existing conditions.
+If you include a conditions object array, its contents will be appended to any existing conditions.
 This operation does not overwrite existing conditions.

 *   [OAuth](#update-a-product-rule-oauth)
 >`PUT /stores/{store_hash}/v2/products/{product_id}/rules/{id}`